arthur-vilela/PP2-emotion-match/README.md

 - A Start button
 - An icon linking to the project's GitHub page

- From the get go, the user knows what the game is about, why and how to play it.
+ From the get go, the user knows what the game is about, why, and how to play it.
 Below the instructions, there is the centralized "Start!" button, taking the user directly to the first round of the game.

 #### Desktop